 1. New Flossing Routine

-Kids who floss on a consistent basis before missing a day or two of the practice may find their gums more prone to irritation when they get back on track with proper orthodontic care.
-Parents should always encourage their kids to floss daily, at least once per day, to avoid the discomfort of plaque buildup and subsequent bleeding.
+Kids who floss only a day or two a week may find their gums prone to irritation.
+Irritation shows when they get back on track with proper orthodontic care.
+Parents should always encourage their kids to floss daily.
+At least once per day, to avoid the discomfort of plaque buildup and subsequent bleeding.

 2. Vigorous Brushing

-Children who are ambitious about cleaning their teeth all day may find that their gums cannot withstand excessive brushing.
-Vigorously purifying your teeth can irritate gum tissue and lead to bleeding.
+Some children are ambitious about cleaning their teeth.
+They might find their gums cannot withstand excessive brushing.
+Brushing too hard or often can irritate gum tissue and lead to bleeding.

-Gingivitis is a form of gum disease that often affects adults but may be found in children as well.
-The illness is the result of individuals failing to properly clean their teeth on a consistent basis.
-Children who develop gingivitis often miss several brushing sessions, which leads to rapid plaque buildup.
+Gingivitis is a form of gum disease that often affects adults but may and children as well.
+The illness is the result of individuals failing to clean their teeth to a proper degree.
+Or to do so on a consistent basis.
+Children who develop gingivitis often miss several brushing sessions.
+This leads to rapid plaque buildup.
 A child whose gums are both red and sensitive to touch may be in the beginning stages of the disease.
-You should contact a pediatric dentist immediately if your child shows signs of gingivitis.
+Contact a pediatric dentist immediately if your child shows signs of gingivitis.

 Leukemia is a group of cancers that cause white blood cells to develop abnormally.
 Consistent bleeding in the gums is a rare but possible sign of the disease developing in the body.
 You should never take bleeding gums in your kids lightly.
 Contact a pediatric dentist immediately at the sight of irritation.